Sales managers are not always present in small businesses, so we are often asked what…

 Sometimes you need to let go: If your prospect is unwilling to commit or confirm your understanding, it could be a sign to put them back on your marketing drip list.
 You can also search for a buyer with more authority in the organization.
 If someone is not responding or willing to move things along, they either lack motivation or power.
 Move on.

-When you help a customer define their timeline and process, you are serving them.
+When you help customers define their timelines and processes, you serve them.
 That is part of Service-Minded Selling.
 Confirming your understanding and gaining agreement on your follow-up demonstrates your listening skills and professionalism.

 Selling in a Slow Economy